qbic-pipelines/pipeline-docs/docs/markdown/clusters/tower.md

 export TOWER_WORKSPACE_ID=000000000000000
 ```

 If you are outside of the University, access to the tower is only possible via VPN.
-When you started your run, you can now track its progress [here](http://cfgateway1.zdv.uni-tuebingen.de) after selecting your workspace and your run.
+When you started your run, you can now track its progress on the [Runs tab](http://cfgateway1.zdv.uni-tuebingen.de) after selecting your workspace and your run.
 Here is an example of what it looks like:

 ![example run](../../images/tower_run.png)
 ![example run](../../images/tower_run1.png)
 ![example run](../../images/tower_run2.png)
 You can select your run on the left.
 You will see the name of the run, your command line and the progress and stats of the run.

-For more info on how to use tower please refere to the [Tower docs](https://help.tower.nf/).
+For more info on how to use tower please refer to the [Tower docs](https://help.tower.nf/).